nextguys/lively-next-relaunch/explanation/morphic.md

 #### Bindings - In Depth

-Each binding is defines as follows: `{ target?, signal, handler, converter?, updater?, varMapping? }`
+Each binding is defined as follows: `{ target?, signal, handler, converter?, updater?, varMapping? }`

 - **target**: Defines which morph of the component the binding should hold on to.
 If `target` is omitted, `target` is assumed to be the morph the model is directly attached to.
 - **signal**: Defines the method or signal the binding should react to.
 This is usually a method from the base `Morph` class.